ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 - Nix packages: named `apps.<system>.<name>`, `packages.<system>.<name>`, or `legacyPackages.<system>.<name>`
 - Nix Helper Functions: named `lib`., which means a library for other flakes.
-- Nix development environments: named `devShell`
+- Nix development environments: named `devShells`
+  - `devShells` can be used by command `nix develop`, will be introduced later.
 - NixOS configurations: named `nixosConfiguration`
 - Nix templates: named `templates`
   - templates can be used by command `nix flake init --template <reference>`